-1. An ill thought out “Plan B” could prove to be an expensive option
+1. An ill thought out plan B could prove to be an expensive option

-If you haven’t prepared for the possibility of an internet failure, then a Plan B might not even have been taken into account.
+If you haven’t prepared for the possibility of an internet outage, then a plan B might not even have been taken into account.
 The problem with not considering a “what if” scenario is that the alternative solution might be an expensive one, and in a situation where a business is dependent on that all important internet connection, the options may be extremely limited (and pricey) when it fails.

 A more reliable solution than crossing fingers in the hope that the internet never goes down may include considering a backup line or secondary connection.
 You can utilise more than one internet connection at once using SD WAN, meaning you get the benefit of using an additional line you install for increased performance with the added resilience.

 2. Security issues become heightened as staff clamber for a workaround

-Accessing insecure public wifi networks might be a decision that they take without a great deal of thought or consideration for potential security issues, such as the business being left open to a cyberattack or data breach.
+Accessing insecure public wifi networks might be a decision that they take without a great deal of thought or consideration for potential security issues, such as the business being left open to a cyber attack or data breach.

-There are several ways you can protect your team when not connected to your network, firstly it would be a VPN (virtual private network) connection which your team connect to VPN when working with a non-office internet connection.
+Firstly, it would be a Virtual Private Network (VPN) connection which your team connect to when working with a non-office internet connection.
 This encrypts all traffic and can also help ensure only authorised users can access company resources.

 Cisco Umbrella is also a fantastic way to protect roaming users.
-This is a cloud security platform that provides the first line of defence against threats on the internet – and more importantly, wherever users go.
+This is a cloud network security platform that provides the first line of defence against threats on the internet and more importantly, wherever users go.

-Take a look at this video about how Cisco Umbrella works
+Take a look at this video about how Cisco Umbrella works.

 Internet access provides us with a whole host of information and resources at our fingertips to enable us to do our job effectively, and without it, employees can feel a little lost, not to mention stressed at the prospect of lagging behind with work if the internet goes down.

 Where to begin?
-A WiFi survey is always a good place to start.
-There are different types of WiFi site surveys, but the general factors considered in each survey include size of premise, required coverage, the number of devices accessing the network (capacity), your current infrastructure, interference, and the construction of the building.
+A wifi site survey is always a good place to start.
+There are different types of wifi site surveys, but the general factors considered in each survey include size of premise, required coverage, the number of devices accessing the network (capacity), your current infrastructure, interference, and the construction of the building.

-If you take the hospitality industry as an example, a high number of business and leisure travellers would agree that they would refuse to return to a venue if they previously found it to have unreliable or non-existent internet connection.
+If you take the hospitality industry, such as hotels, restaurants and conference centres, as an example, a high number of business and leisure travellers would agree that they would refuse to return to a venue if they previously found it to have unreliable or non-existent internet connection.

 How do you limit the risk of losing business through a tech fail?
 It’s important to plan for the worst-case scenario, taking into account the points we’ve mentioned above, along with considering how you reduce any impact to your customers – ensuring that you communicate and keep them regularly informed about problems that are going to directly impact them.